-Construction sites are a dangerous place, and if all safety procedures aren’t followed each and every day, it is often the men and women who are working that pay the price.
+Construction sites are a dangerous places, and if all safety procedures aren’t followed each and every day, it is often the men and women who are working that pay the price.
 This article explains how construction injuries happen and what you can do about it.

-Hundreds of construction workers are injured in South Carolina each year.
+Hundreds of construction workers are injured in South Carolina every year.
 If you were injured in a construction accident, we are here to help.
 At the Law Office of Kenneth Berger, we pride ourselves on our client communication and our drive to make sure no stone goes unturned in your case so that the responsible person or party may be held accountable.
 Contact us today for a free consultation by calling our Columbia, SC office at 803-790-2800 or our Myrtle Beach, SC office at 843-427-2800.
 We look forward to speaking with you and seeing how we can help.

 How common are construction injuries?

 According to OSHA, 2.8 out of every 100 construction workers will be injured throughout their career.
 A worker in construction for 45 years has a 1 in 200 chance of being injured fatally.
-The Bureau of Labor Statistics reports about 150,000 construction site accidents each year.
+The Bureau of Labor Statistics reports about 150,000 construction site accidents every year.
 Workers between 25 and 34 are most likely to be injured in a construction site accident.

 What are some common injuries associated with construction accidents in South Carolina?